dzuk-mutant/blockchain/readme.md

 # Blockchain (not that kind)

-If you're looking to score the latest in hot scam-tokens, sorry, I can't help you.

 This is a *chain of blocks*, specifically blocks for instances that federate with Mastodon instances, whether they are other Mastodon instances, or another kind of instance like GNUSocial, Pleroma, etc.

 This is very new!
 Please check it out and help me iron out the bugs.